On L-space knots obtained from unknotting arcs in alternating diagrams: Introduction

 Let $\D$ denote the set of $K_{(D,c)}$ obtained by considering all reduced alternating diagrams with unknotting number one.
 Here, a diagram is {\em reduced} if it does not contain any nugatory crossings (see Figure~\ref{fig:nugatory}).

-{\rmk It is worth noting that a diagram with unknotting number one is not enough to determine a knot in $\D$ on its own, one really does need to specify the unknotting crossing.
+\begin{rmk} It is worth noting that a diagram with unknotting number one is not enough to determine a knot in $\D$ on its own, and one really does need to specify the unknotting crossing.
 For example, any alternating diagram for the knot $8_{13}$ possesses both a positive and a negative unknotting crossing.
-These give rise to different knots in $\D$, namely the torus knots $T_{2,7}$ and $T_{3,-5}$.}
+These give rise to different knots in $\D$, namely the torus knots $T_{2,7}$ and $T_{3,-5}$. \end{rmk}

 By the work of Thurston~\cite{Thurston1982}, any knot in $S^3$ is precisely one of a torus knot, a satellite knot or a hyperbolic knot.
 In this paper, we characterize when each of these knot types arise in $\mathcal D$.
 When $K_D$ is a satellite knot, its exterior $S^3\setminus \nu(K_D)$ contains an incompressible, non-boundary parallel torus.
+(Here, $\nu(K_D)$ indicates an open tubular neighborhood of $K_D$ in $S^3$.)
 Correspondingly, there will be a Conway sphere $C$ in $D$.

 \begin{defn} Let $(D,c)$ be an alternating diagram with an unknotting crossing $c$.
-Let $C$ be a Conway sphere in $D$, disjoint from the unknotting arc specified by $c$.
+Let $C$ be a visible\footnote{A Conway sphere is {\em visible} in a diagram if it intersects the plane of the diagram in a single simple closed curve.
+A Conway sphere that is not visible, is {\it hidden} (cf. \cite[Section~3]{Thistlethwaite1991}).} Conway sphere in $D$, disjoint from the unknotting arc specified by $c$.
 We will call the component of $S^3\setminus C$ containing $c$ the {\em interior} of $C$.
 We will call the other component the {\em exterior}.
-We say that $C$ is {\em substantial} if it is visible\footnote{A Conway sphere is {\em visible} if it intersects the plane of the diagram in a single simple closed curve. (cf. \cite[Section~3]{Thistlethwaite1991}).}, the interior of $C$ contains more than one crossing and the exterior is not a rational tangle. \end{defn} We may now state the main result of the paper. \begin{thm} Let $(D,c)$ be an alternating diagram with an unknotting crossing $c$.
+We say that $C$ is {\em substantial} if the interior of $C$ contains more than one crossing and the exterior is not a rational tangle. \end{defn} \begin{rmk} A substantial Conway sphere can be non-essential, since the interior may be a rational tangle. \end{rmk} We may now state the main result of the paper. \begin{thm} Let $(D,c)$ be an alternating diagram with an unknotting crossing $c$.
 The following are equivalent: \begin{enumerate}[(i)] \item $K_D$ is a satellite, \item $D$ contains a substantial Conway sphere. \end{enumerate} \end{thm}

-If $D$ is a 2-bridge knot, then we show that $K_D$ is a torus knot.
-Conversely, it turns out that this is the only way that torus knots arise in $\D$. \begin{prop} The knot $K_D$ is a torus knot if and only if $D$ is a diagram of a 2-bridge knot. \end{prop}
+If $D$ is a 2-bridge knot diagram, then we show that $K_D$ is a torus knot.
+Conversely, it turns out that this is the only way that torus knots arise in $\D$.
+See~\cite[Theorem~1]{Murakami1986} for a characterization of 2--bridge knots with unknotting number one. \begin{prop} The knot $K_D$ is a torus knot if and only if $D$ is a diagram of a 2-bridge knot. \end{prop}